Ahd-Kabeer-Hadi/Pouch/README.md

 # Pouch: Your Digital Wallet MVP

-Pouch is a minimalist MVP (Minimum Viable Product) designed to emulate the functionality of a digital wallet app, drawing inspiration from platforms like Paytm.
+Pouch is a minimalist MVP (Minimum Viable Product) designed to emulate the functionality of a digital wallet app.
 It serves as a simplified platform for managing transactions, akin to popular digital payment solutions.

 ## Technologies Utilized